Yesterday, Saharawis gathered to protest Siemens, which is developing the energy infrastructure in Western Sahara for the Moroccan government.

 Western Sahara Resource Watch covered the controversies of renewable energy in occupied Western Sahara in the 2013 report 'Dirty Green March'.

-For high resolution versions of the images below, click the photo, and a very large version appears.
-That can be saved by right clicking.
-Can be used freely.
+Download high resolution versions of the images below, pictures can be used freely.

 For the fourth consecutive year, the German engineering company dodges questions at its Annual Shareholders Meeting as to whether it has obtained the consent of the people of Western Sahara to operate on their land.